 East Side Gallery

-Tip 10: Remains of the Berlin Wall
+Tip 2: Where to find remnants of the Berlin Wall in the capital

 So that you don't have to cycle the whole Wall cycle path, we have selected the 11 top places in Berlin's districts where you can see remnants of the Berlin Wall.
 Among them, of course, such famous places as Checkpoint Charlie and the Berlin Wall Park.
 But there are also some cemeteries with listed wall remains.